 Mr. Speaker, we all know about infrastructure.
-We are lacking in money for infrastructure in Nunavut and in the communities, for example in Kinngait, whenever a new infrastructure is made, like a health centre, what are they going to do with the old health centre, is what comes to mind and in Arviat we are lacking in infrastructure.

-Even if the infrastructure or building is old it can still be useful to the community and people know that and people look at them.
+We are lacking in money for infrastructure in Nunavut and in the communities, for example, in Kinngait, whenever a new infrastructure is made, like a health centre, what they are going to do with the old health centre is what comes to mind, and in Arviat we are lacking in infrastructure.
+Even if the infrastructure or building is old, it can still be useful to the community and people know that and people look at them.

-My first question is, can the minister explain to the House about surplus or old infrastructure.
-What action is taken?
-What does Community and Government Services do when a building becomes available or surplus?
+My first question is: can the minister explain to the House about what action is taken for surplus or old infrastructure?
+What does the Department of Community and Government Services do when a building becomes available or surplus?
 Thank you, Mr. Speaker.